 To start an LLC in South Carolina, comply with state business protocol and file the required legal documents.

 South Carolina has very strict guidelines in order for a limited liability company name to meet state regulations.
-The LLC name should not be already taken by someone else who registered first.
+The LLC name should not have already been taken by someone else who registered first.

 Your LLC name will be used for all transactions, including bank account and tax purposes.